dkuhman/R_data_viz/README.md

 ## Histograms
 ### ggplot_histogram.R
-This file shows a simple examples of histograms (goals scored in a season, across multiple seasons).
+This script provides simple examples of histograms (goals scored in a season, across multiple seasons).
 The tidy portion of the code also provides useful information on subsetting data based on column number and variable-specific filtering, changing column data types within a data.frame, and string location and replacement.
 The script has an example of an ungrouped histogram:

 <img src="media/histogram_basic.jpg" width="50%">